Sharing workplace wireless networks

 This guidance replaces CESG architectural pattern 12, which always requires the use of a VPN over a wireless network.

-Read this guidance from Common Technology Services (CTS) if you are deploying new or upgrading existing government networks to understand:
+Read this guidance if you’re deploying new or upgrading existing government networks to understand:

 - how using common network names and authentication mechanisms provide roaming access for users across all government buildings